lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 The primary function of a Router is to manage the display of a set of scenes using a pattern such as stacking, direct access or serial access.

 Router functionality is provided in iOS by specialized ViewControllers, such as Navigation-, TabBar- and PageView-Controllers.
-Each of these manages the display and life cycle of a set of child ViewControllers.
-There is also the possibility of creating custom Routers which implement other useage patterns such as menu or custom tab access, or a domain-defined sequence.
+Each of these manages the display life cycle of a set of child ViewControllers.
+There is also the possibility of creating custom Routers which implement other useage patterns such as menu, custom tab access, or a domain-defined sequence.

 Another function of a Router is to maintain system state for child modules.